The Vermis

 The functions of the cerebellar vermis

-While the nodulus, as part of the flocculonodular lobe, primarily serves to regulate balance and the declive, together with the cerebellar hemispheres, is involved in voluntary movements – such as scratching your head – the spinocerebellum processes proprioceptive signals, i.e., those relating to muscle tone and body position.
+While the nodulus, as part of the flocculonodular lobe, primarily serves to regulate balance and the declive, together with the cerebellar hemispheres, is involved in voluntary movements – such as scratching your head – the Spinocerebellum processes proprioceptive signals, i.e., those relating to muscle tone and body position.
 In this way, it is always informed about the position of the body in space and ensures the smooth functioning of walking and standing through its descending signals.
 What sounds quite simple has complex components: the interaction of antagonistic muscle groups, for example, or those that counteract gravity.
 The control of inertia or centrifugal forces is also part of this.
-If the vermis is damaged, however, this typically results in a swaying, staggering gait, as seen in a drunk person.
+If the Vermis is damaged, however, this typically results in a swaying, staggering gait, as seen in a drunk person.

 Recommended articles